samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ## What You'll Learn

-Have you ever wondered how 3rd party apps like Instagram or Snapchat, can access the photo library so seamlessly to retrieve and display our photos and albums in their custom made UIs?
-PhotoKit is the magical framework that makes it possible.
+Have you ever wondered how 3rd party apps like Instagram or Snapchat can access the photo library so seamlessly to retrieve and display our photos and albums in their custom made UIs?
+PhotoKit is the magical framework that makes that possible.

-At the end of this tutorial you'll know how to:
+At the end of this tutorial you'll know:
 - [ ] How to Setup and Ask for User's Photo Library Permission.
 - [ ] How to Fetch Smart Albums and User-Created Albums.
 - [ ] How to Fetch all Photo Assets in a Specific Album.